-Under the model rule adopted in other states, a lawyer shall not fail to disclose a material fact when disclosure is necessary to avoid assisting a criminal or fraudulent act.
+In Indiana (and under the model rules), a lawyer shall not fail to disclose a material fact when disclosure is necessary to avoid assisting a criminal or fraudulent act.
 The Minnesota rule does not contain this provision.

 Rule 4.2 Communication with person represented by counsel